Appointment and Reappointment of Faculty on the Charles River Campus

 - For all full-time faculty appointments, except Tenured appointments, notice of reappointment, non-reappointment, or intention not to recommend reappointment, shall normally be given in writing in accordance with the following schedule:

-- Not later than March 1 of the first academic year of service, if the appointment expires at the end of that year; or, if a one-year appointment terminates during an academic year, at least three months in advance of its termination.
+- Not later than March 1 of the first academic year of service, if the appointment expires on June 30; or, if a one-year appointment terminates during an academic year, at least three months in advance of its termination.

-- Not later than December 15 of the second academic year of service, if the appointment expires at the end of that year; or, if an initial two-year appointment terminates during an academic year, at least six months in advance of its termination.
+- Not later than December 15 of the second academic year of service, if the appointment expires on June 30; or, if an initial two-year appointment terminates during an academic year, at least six months in advance of its termination.

 - Through oversight or due to extenuating circumstances, the University may fail to provide notice of non-reappointment in accord with Section 1.
 In such instances the faculty member shall provide the University Provost written notice of this failure within twenty-one days of the date specified above.
 The provost shall respond within an additional twenty-one days as to whether the faculty member shall be reappointed.
 If the faculty member does not notify the provost within this twenty-one day period, the result will be non-reappointment.
 If the faculty member responds within the twenty-one day period but the provost fails to reply within an additional twenty-one days after receiving the faculty member’s response, the faculty member shall be entitled to an extension by one year of the current appointment.